thomas-tinu/thomas-tinu.github.io/_pages/about.md

 🍳 In my moments of relaxation, I channel my creativity into the kitchen.
 Cooking is not just a hobby; it's a delightful art that allows me to experiment with flavors and create mouthwatering dishes.

 🌟 I'm on the brink of graduation and actively seeking opportunities in the industry.
-My unique blend of scientific curiosity, passion for gaming, love for sports, and culinary skills make me a dynamic candidate ready to embark on new challenges.

 A brief bio about me
 ======